Pherakki/DSCS-SkipDialogueMod/README.md

 # DSCS-SkipDialogueMod
 A mod to fast-forward dialogue in Digimon Story: Cyber Sleuth.
-This mod currently affects dialogue and cutscenes cutscenes.
+This mod currently affects dialogue and cutscenes.
 Movies, however, are not currently affected.

 ## Features
 - Toggle accelerated dialogue by pressing the appropriate "Cancel" button for your input device (_e.g._ `Circle` for Dualshock controllers, `B` for XBOX, etc.)